-Holding companies may also be responsible for the supervision and management of other companies, in addition to or instead of holding shares and receiving dividends from their shareholdings.
-Aside from these functions, a holding company will normally conduct no other type of business activity.
+Holding companies may also be responsible for the supervision and management of other companies, in addition to, or instead of, holding shares and receiving dividends from their shareholdings.
+Aside from these functions, a holding company will not normally itself trade or conduct any other type of business activity.

 The other companies in which assets are held are known as ‘subsidiaries’.
 Holding companies in the UK that own more than 50% of another company’s shares are known as ‘parent’ companies of these subsidiaries.